Mick Clarke - In Depth Bio

 1961 - 1963

-Passes 11 Plus and goes to Rutlish Grammar School.
+Passes 11 Plus and goes to Rutlish Grammar School, just as Prime Minister to be John Major is leaving.
 Arrives in top stream and rapidly sinks to the bottom - hates the place.
 However, takes violin lessons and joins school orchestra, second violins (very poor player).

 The 60s have arrived.
 Beatles, Stones, Searchers, Herman's Hermits, Animals, Yardbirds.. excitement.